-This document describes installation and use of the GARO Compact and GARO Entity home product, which are members of the Entity family.
+This document describes installation and use of the GARO Entity Compact product, which is a member of the Entity family.
 Also, the Entity Balance Load Interface installation is described.

 0.2 PRODUCT DESCRIPTION

 This product is a GARO charging station for electrical vehicles.